jinal263/jinal263/README.md

-- 👋 Hi, I’m @jinal
+Hi, I’m @jinal
-- 👀 I’m interested in coding
-- 🌱 I’m currently learning web design and devloperment
-- 💞️ I’m looking to collaborate with other developers
-- 📫 you can rech me from - jinalpatel.co.uk
+👀 I’m interested in coding, cloud computing, and web development 🌱 I’m currently learning web design and WordPress development 💞️ I’m looking to collaborate with other developers and designers 📫 You can reach me at https://jinalsweb.site/

 <!---
 jinal263/jinal263 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.